magnusbaeck/logstash-filter-verifier/README.md

   cases that behave differently depending on the host where they're run, we ignore that field with the `ignore` property.

+## Log-run mode

+Log-run mode is useful if you want to pass example log files through your filter and take a look at the result.
+Log-run mode makes this easy by using your test configuration so that you do not have to modify your pipeline configuration or maintain a development pipeline configuration.

+The command-line argument `--logfile=LOGFILE` enables log-run mode and passes `LOGFILE` to Logstash and prints the result of your pipeline to stdout.
+You can provide command-line argument `--logfile LOGFILE` multiple times.
+If `LOGFILE` is a directory, log-run mode finds all the log files that match `--logfile-extension` below the given directory and processes them (default logfile extension is `log`).

 ### Version 2.0 (Daemon mode only)